 This website contains a wide range of information including, for example, education, health, social care, preparing for adulthood and leisure.

-Wiltshire’s Local Offer is still developing.
-This is a significant task for all local authorities and as such, it will take time and care to develop.
-This work will be on-going and we are committed to fully involving parents, carers, young people, partners and providers in this work.
-You can get involved by sharing your ideas, taking part in user groups and providing feedback.
-Your views are important – if you have ideas, comments or concerns about the Local Offer, please tell us using our feedback form.
-We will publish your comments, our responses and actions on our Local Offer Response page and all comments will be anonymous.
+Families are encouraged to get involved by sharing ideas, taking part in user groups and providing feedback.
+Your views are important – if you have ideas, comments or concerns about the Local Offer, please click here to find out how to get in touch with us.
+We will publish your comments, our responses and actions on our Local Offer Response page – all comments will be anonymous.

 Additional special school provision for ASD/SEMH at Sarum Academy from January 2019

 A new annex, based at the Sarum Academy, will increase capacity in the south of the county from January 2019 for children with Autistic Spectrum Disorder and/or Social, Emotional and Mental Health issues.
 Click on the link for details: